 Through my coaching we'll work together to establish techniques that help you teach with calm authority.
 Utilising exercises actors use in training, we'll look at how to improve and strengthen your voice, in order to give you more authority and avoid that sore throat at the end of the day.
 We'll also explore approaches to steady your nerves and build your confidence, for both the classroom and the staff room.

 WHO I'VE WORKED WITH

-My coaching work is built on a decade of experience working in theatre and training.
+My coaching work is built on a decade of experience working in theatre, training and education.

 At the start of my theatre career, I received training as an assistant on four productions for RADA Enterprises (now RADA Business).
 As a director or assistant director, my work has been performed in theatres across the UK and in France.
-In 2014, I founded Cyphers Theatre Company, so have first hand experience of driving my own creative projects forward.
 My coaching methods draw strongly on these rich and varied experiences.
 More details of my directing work can be found here.

-My work in theatre has also led to me being invited to work with lecturers in the Informatics Department at King's College London.
+My work in theatre led to me being invited to work with lecturers at King's College London.
 I quickly realised that I am able to use my theatre and training experience to develop academics' confidence and communications skills.
 I have now worked with lecturers across multiple organisations and worked for 3 years as a visiting voice and communications coach at the King's Business School.